CUBRID/cubrid-manual/en/sql/partition.rst

 *   *table_name* : Specifies the name of the table to be altered.

 When removing partitioning, CUBRID moves all data from partitions into the partitioned table.
-This is a costly operation and should be carefully planed.
+This is a costly operation and should be carefully planned.

 .. _reorganize-partitions: